kajott/TrackMeister/README.md

     ; we want a decent filter and full stereo for most module formats filter=auto
     stereoSeparation=100

+    ; when hosting an actual competition, we want to start playback manually autoplay=disabled
+    ; and we want fullscreen too!
+    fullscreen=yes

     [*.mod]
         ; this section is only active for MOD format file, which tend to be